TheThingsNetwork/docs/_content/gateways/registration.md

 # Gateway Registration

-The are mainly two types of packet forwarders that can be running on your gateway, namely [TTN Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/master) (formerly known as the Gateway Connector) or [UDP Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/legacy) (also known as the Semtech Packet Forwarder or Poly Packet Forwarder).
+There are mainly two types of packet forwarders that can be running on your gateway, namely [TTN Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/master) or [UDP Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/legacy) (also known as the Semtech Packet Forwarder or Poly Packet Forwarder).

 Please read this guide carefully to understand how to register your gateway with The Things Network.

 > If you have an off-the-shelf gateway with the default software, it most likely uses the UDP Packet Forwarder.
 Follow the steps for connecting using the [UDP Packet Forwarder](#via-udp-packet-forwarder).

 ## Via TTN Packet Forwarder
-The Things Gateway uses this packet forwarder and we also have support for Kerlink, Multitech and other Linux based gateways.
+The Things Network Packet Forwarder uses an authenticated and encrypted TCP connection to our network server and has support for Kerlink, Multitech and other Linux based gateways.
 This is the preferred packet forwarder to use with The Things Network.
-Firmware and guides for other gateways will need to be updated.

-> Make sure your gateway runs [The Things Network Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/master) before you continue.

 ### Start with Registration
 You start by [registering your gateway](https://console.thethingsnetwork.org/gateways/register) in the Console.